 A Maturity Assessment is done to determine the organisation’s Project Management Maturity level.
-This assessment shows the organisation their current state of project management and informs them of the road going forward to get to where they would like to be.
+This assessment shows the organisation their current state of project management maturity and informs them of the road going forward to get to where they would like to be.
 The results of the assessment help to establish key focus areas that can be improved going forward, and it also serves as a baseline for future Maturity Assessments.

-OPM3® is used for Project, Program, and Portfolio Management (PPPM) Maturity Assessments, addressing all areas of the organisation’s Project Management Maturity.
+OPM3® is used for Project, Program, and Portfolio Management (PPPM) Maturity Assessments, addressing all areas of the organisation’s project management maturity.

-The improvement element provides information to assist an organization in determining and selecting paths to navigate from its current state of maturity to a more desired state of maturity, should the organization choose to improve its current state.
+The improvement element provides information to assist an organization in determining and selecting paths to navigate from its current state of maturity to a more desired state of maturity, should the organisation choose to improve its current state.

 Deliverable from an OPM3® Assessment is typically the following: